-In the Hindu religion, the birth of Rahu and Ketu dates back to earliest of times.‘Samudra Manthan’ is regarded one of the most important events in the history of Hindu civilization.
-Following which, Solar and Lunar eclipse are also associated with ‘Samudra Manthan’.
-When the ocean was churned by the Asuras and Devas, ‘Amrit’ was produced.
-This Amrit was stolen by Asuras and to obtain the Amrit, Lord Vishnu took incarnation in form of a beautiful damsel ‘Mohini’ and tried to please and distract the demons.
+When the Asuras and Devas churned the ocean, ‘Amrit’ was produced.
+Asuras stole this Amrit, and to obtain the Amrit, Lord Vishnu took incarnation in the form of a beautiful damsel ‘Mohini‘, and tried to please and distract the asuras.
 On receiving the Amrit, Mohini came to Devas to distribute it to them.

-The fact that eclipses occur when Sun and Moon are at one of these points gives rise to the myth of the swallowing of the Sun.
-They transit in retrograde motion (in opposite direction to all other planets), hence they are not stationary.
-In Hindu astrology (Jyotish-Shastra), these cycles of Rahu and Ketu are well known, but their association with eclipses served to make the characters Rahu and Ketu relatively unknown, hidden and dark.
+The fact that eclipses occur when the Sun and Moon are at one of these points gives rise to the myth of the swallowing of the Sun.
+The transit is in retrograde motion (opposite to all other planets); hence they are not stationary.
+In Hindu astrology (Jyotish-Shastra), these cycles of Rahu and Ketu are well known.
+Still, their association with eclipses made the characters Rahu and Ketu relatively unknown, hidden, and dark.

-Rahu and Ketu are considered as two strong planets as per the principles of Vedic Astrology, although, astronomically, they do not exist.
-Since Rahu and Ketu are believed to have a strong impact on our lives, they are a crucial part of Jyotish Shastra and are denoted as mathematical points while making calculations in Vedic Astrology.
-The general explanation is that Sun represents body whereas Moon represents mind, hence, these incision points strongly affects the energies of these two parts of the bodies.
+Rahu and Ketu are considered two strong planets as per the principles of Vedic Astrology, although, astronomically, they do not exist.
+Since Rahu and Ketu are believed to impact our lives strongly, they are a crucial part of Jyotish Shastra.
+They are denoted as mathematical points while making calculations in Vedic Astrology.
+The general explanation is that Sun represents the body whereas Moon represents the mind; hence, these incision points strongly affect the energies of these two parts of the body.

 Generally, astrology mentions that Rahu represents indulgence.
-Some of its negative effects are Mental illnesses, theft, losses, the death of family members, legal hassles etc. It also represents diseases such as leprosy, skin diseases, breathing problems, ulcers etc. Rahu is also behind the instant success or failure of a person.
+Some of the negative effects of Rahu are Mental illnesses, theft, losses, the death of family members, legal hassles, etc. It also represents diseases such as leprosy, skin diseases, breathing problems, ulcers, etc. Rahu is also behind the instant success or failure of a person.
 However, if Rahu is well placed, it can bestow the native with courage and fame.
-Simultaneously, negative effects of Ketu can cause diseases related to lungs, ear problems, brain disorders, problems in the intestine etc. It represents mystic activities, wounds, sufferings, bad company, false pride etc. Ketu also stands for moksha, sudden gains, interest in philosophical pursuits, spiritual pursuits etc.